All our reports have been designed to be used by anyone, not just those with training in psychometrics.

 Scores of 7 and 8 indicate a slightly above average, and well above average performance.
 Scores of 9 and 10 indicate an outstanding performance.

 The most important thing to remember when interpreting sten scores is that they represent a candidate’s preferences compared to a norm group.
 Whether this is a general or specific norm group, may change a candidate’s sten score as they are being compared to a different population of previous candidates.
-This doesn’t mean their preferences have changed, but simply that when compared to a different group, their traits or ability are more or less common.
+This doesn’t mean their preferences have changed, but simply that when compared to a different group, their traits or abilities are more or less common.

 When interpreting sten scores, remember to read any accompanying text carefully as it will shed light on what the score means in that particular context.